 Our Children are encouraged to make friends in the local vicinity and arrangements for them to visit the home can be arranged.
 Visits will only take place after all parties are consulted and have agreed.
-Overnight stays are possible with friend's dependent on circumstances and individual.
-This would need to be risk assessed first.
+Overnight stays are possible with friend's dependent on circumstances and individuals.
+This would need to be risk-assessed first.

 Visits will never be used as a form of control or punishment.
-Visit is seen as a vital link in children and Children's lives.
+The visit is seen as a vital link in children's lives.

-9.2 Reviews and placement plans.
+9.2 Reviews and Placement Plans.

 Reviews will take place as per statutory requirements.
 All Children will be encouraged to attend their reviews or participate at some level to ensure that their views and opinions are heard.
 The Child will always have their keyworker or manager present in their Reviews or a significant other who can advocate on their behalf.
-Children are also encouraged to complete their own personal Review documents, but adults will provide support and assistance if required.
+Children are also encouraged to complete their Review documents, but adults will provide support and assistance if required.